-There are six stages of the University’s Tier 4 Attendance Monitoring policy.
+There are five stages of the University’s Tier 4 Attendance Monitoring policy.
 If you adhere to the University’s requirements – attending classes, meeting coursework/assessment submission requirements and scanning your fingerprint every 7 days – you will remain at Stage 0.

 The table below gives a summary of what to expect if you fail to adhere to the University’s Tier 4 Attendance Monitoring requirements.